 Patient Communication

 Most accident claims lack necessary information after registration is completed.
 Thus, the first step in ensuring proper management of these claims is to reach out to the patient and walk them through the potential benefits available to them in order to elicit correct insurance information.
-An effective team of outbound and inbound patient advocates is needed to walk patients through the complex world of coordination of benefits.
+An effective team of outbound and inbound patient specialists is needed to walk patients through the complex world of coordination of benefits.
 A typical call center does not have the accident claim volume to merit hiring professional patient advocates that truly understand the issues.
 In addition to dedicated phone expertise, an effective mail campaign and web presence is also critical to success.
 At the end of the day, a multi-prong patient engagement strategy is critical to guarantee the correct insurance information is captured to ensure optimal reimbursement.

 Insurance Verification